Draco41400/CBASE-Crack-Detection/Use_this_one/README.md

 # Note that this is the old ReadMe file.
 I am not the original creator of this AI.
 # Concrete-Crack-Detection
+# Libraries to install include: numpy, tensorflow, os, cv2, sys, argparse, pathlib (specifically Path), PIL, time, datetime (specifically timedelta), and pickle
+# Most of these libraries come with Python, but some, like numpy and tensorflow, will need to be installed separately.

+# From original creator:
 ### UPDATE(5/20/2019): That took longer than expected.
 I've finished porting over to PyTorch in the `pytorch` branch.
 I still have to obtain some decent results.
 Would require some hyperparameter tuning.
 Feel free to train your own models, shouldn't take longer than a couple of hours on CPU.

 ### UPDATE(3/23/2019): Currently porting this to PyTorch as I'm out of touch with TensorFlow.
 Should be done in a week.